Combined P-value Functions for Compatible Effect Estimation and Hypothesis Testing in Drug Regulation

 Our results have broader implications beyond the two-trial setting.
 Methods for combining \textit{p}-values are also used in adaptive trials, where they enable combination of stage-wise \textit{p}-values \citep{Bauer1994, Lehmacher1999, Bauer1999}.
 Combined \textit{p}-value functions can be generalized to more than two studies, making them applicable to meta-analysis \citep{XieSingh2013, Held_etal2024b}.
 They can also be applied to replication and real-world evidence studies, where the two-trials rule (under different names such as significance criterion or vote-counting) is used to assess the replicability of original findings \citep{Bartlett2019, Wang2022, Held_etal2024}.
 In all these scenarios, we may consider combined \textit{p}-value functions for parameter estimation, but in each application researchers must also decide which combination method has the statistical properties to estimate the scientific effect of interest.
-Future research may also examine other combination methods beyond the ones considered here, such as the inverse chi-square method \citep{Lancaster1961, HedgesOlkin1985}, random-effects meta-analysis \citep{Borenstein2010}, and combining \textit{p}-value functions that are based on the exact distribution of the data rather than normality \citep[e.g., the \textit{p}-value function based on Fisher's exact test with mid-\textit{p} correction as considered in ][]{Schweder2013, Held_etal2024b}.
+Future research may also examine other combination methods beyond the ones considered here, such as the inverse chi-square method \citep{Lancaster1961, HedgesOlkin1985}, the harmonic mean $\chi^2$ test \citep{Held2020b}, the Cauchy combination test \citep{Liu2019}, random-effects meta-analysis \citep{Borenstein2010}, and combining \textit{p}-value functions that are based on the exact distribution of the data rather than normality, e.g., the \textit{p}-value function based on Fisher's exact test with mid-\textit{p} correction \citep{Schweder2013, Held_etal2024b}.
 Additionally, fixed-effect meta-analysis has a Bayesian interpretation, corresponding to posterior inferences assuming equal true study effects and a flat prior distribution.
 Investigating whether other \textit{p}-value combination methods have similar Bayesian justifications could be an interesting avenue for future work.
 To sum up, combined \textit{p}-value functions provide a unified approach for combining results from two trials that can be further developed theoretically.
 Moreover, our software implementation allows researchers to conveniently apply these methods in practice.